Yakrub-El: Worship

 A letter to Zimri-Lim from Šamaš-nasir, an official stationed in Terqa, relays an oracle of Dagan in which Yakrub-El is mentioned.
 While the main topic is a verdict pronounced by Dagan for Tishpak, Yakrub-El also plays an active role and brings him the words of the goddess Ḫanat from Suhum, presumably endangered by the actions of the Eshnunnean god.
 It has been pointed out that this text is most likely using the gods to describe the political situation at the time of the Mari archives, with Dagan standing for the kingdom of Mari, Yakrub-El for Terqa, Ḫanat for Suhum, and Tishpak for Eshnunna, whose troops were presumably threatening the latter of the aforementioned areas within the orbit of Mari.

-As of 2011, no published documents from Terqa from the later part of the Old Babylonian period mention Yakrub-El.
+As of 2011, no published documents from Terqa from the later part of the Old Babylonian period mentioning Yakrub-El were known.
 Ichiro Nakata suggests that he might have ceased to be worshiped after Itūr-Mēr was introduced to the city's pantheon, possibly by members of the administration or clergy from Mari who fled there after the destruction of that city during the campaigns of Hammurabi of Babylon.